christianalfoni/pipesy/README.md

 ## 💡 Why React Pipeline?

-**vs useState**: Handles complex async flows, debouncing, retries, and queuing out of the box.
+**vs use**: Handles complex async flows, debouncing, retries, and queuing out of the box.

 **vs useReducer**: More composable, better for async, easier to read and reason about.